uwe-app/app/site/faq.md

 ### Can I submit a theme?

-Yes.
-If you have created a good classless CSS style file that you would like to include please [contact](/contact/) us.
+Yes, if you have created a good classless CSS style file that you would like us to include please [get in touch](/contact/).

 [handlebars]: https://handlebarsjs.com/
 [commonmark]: https://commonmark.org/